Dispersive determination of fourth generation quark masses: FORMALISM AND TOP QUARK MASS

 \section{FORMALISM AND TOP QUARK MASS}

 Consider the mixing between the neutral states $Q\bar u$ and $\bar Qu$ through the box diagrams with a heavy quark $Q$ of mass $m_Q$ and a massless $u$ quark \cite{Li:2022jxc,Li:2023yay}.
-The construction of a dispersion relation follows the procedure in \cite{Li:2023yay} straightforwardly, which starts with the contour integration of the mixing amplitudes $\Pi_{ij}$, $ij=db$, $sb$ and $bb$, in the complex $m$ plane.
-The contour consists of two pieces of horizontal lines above and below the branch cut along the positive real axis, two pieces of horizontal lines above and below the branch cut along the negative real axis, and a circle $C_R$ of large radius $R$ as depicted in Fig.~1 of \cite{Li:2023yay}.
-We have the dispersion relations for the imaginary pieces of $\Pi_{ij}$
+The construction of a dispersion relation follows the procedure in \cite{Li:2023dqi} straightforwardly, which starts with the contour integration of the mixing amplitudes $\Pi_{ij}$, $ij=db$, $sb$ and $bb$, in the complex $m$ plane.
+The contour consists of two pieces of horizontal lines above and below the branch cut along the positive real axis, two pieces of horizontal lines above and below the branch cut along the negative real axis, a small circle around the pole $m=m_Q$ located on the positive real axis and a circle $C_R$ of large radius $R$ as depicted in Fig.~\ref{fig1}.
+As recollected in Appendix A, we have the dispersion relations for the imaginary pieces of $\Pi_{ij}$

 The quark-level thresholds $m_{ij}$ for the box-diagram contributions ${\rm Im}\Pi^{\rm box}_{ij}$ denote $m_i+m_j$, i.e., $m_{db}=m_d+m_b$, $m_{sb}=m_s+m_b$ and $m_{bb}=2m_b$.
 The physical quantities ${\rm Im}\Pi_{ij}(m)$ on the left-hand side of the above expression have the hadronic thresholds $M_{db}=m_{\pi}+m_B$, $M_{sb}=m_K+m_B$ and $M_{bb}=2m_B$ with the pion (kaon, $B$ meson) mass $m_\pi$ ($m_K$, $m_B$).
 The CKM factors associated with the $db$, $sb$, and $bb$ channels can vary independently in a mathematical viewpoint, so their corresponding dispersion relations can be analyzed separately.
 These dispersion relations, holding for arbitrary $m_Q$, impose stringent connections between high-mass and low-mass behaviors of the mixing amplitudes.